 Take care of your vocal cords for scream singing

 Scream singing is extremely hard on your vocal cords, especially in the beginning or if you do not do it correctly.
 It is vital that you keep your vocal cords in top shape as you rely on them for your voice.
 One important aspect which determines the health of your vocal cords is your actual diet, so make sure to avoid coffee, sodas, and even dairy products, for more information on how to keep your vocal cords in top shape check out my recent article How to take care of your vocal cords for singing? ( In 10 Easy Ways ).

 Scream sing with the help of a vocal coach

 If you have difficulty scream-singing then you should turn to a vocal coach, you are probably not doing something correctly and a vocal coach might actually help you identify where the problem is and how you could fix it.
 Just make sure you actually hire a vocal coach and not some online service that probably will not be able to help you out.

 You will have to practice scream-singing, the more you practice the easier it will be.
 For beginner singers who have very little experience with singing, in general, I wouldn’t recommend starting learning scream-singing as you will have to have at least a basic knowledge and skill of singing before you can scream sing.

 A lot of beginner singers make the big mistake of scream-singing with their falsetto voice, do not ever do this as it will destroy your voice.
 Falsetto is already fairly had on your vocal cords, adding a scream or two on top of it will make you hurt your throat and vocal cords, you might even develop vocal nodules.

 Scream singing can be a challenge if your voice isn’t well suited for it.
-Not all voices can scream sing well, and the sooner you figure out what your voice can and can not do the faster you will progress as a singer.
-When practicing for scream-singing do not force yourself, take it with one step at a time, eventually, you will get the hang of it.
+Not all voices can scream sing well, and the sooner you will figure out what your voice can and can not do the faster you will progress as a singer.
+When practicing for scream-singing do not force yourself, take it one step at a time, eventually, you will get the hang of it.